About Our Program

 The Counseling Psychology program at UNC has been in existence since 1984.
 It became accredited by the American Psychological Association (APA) in 1995 as a PsyD program.
 The curriculum was modified to offer only the PhD in Counseling Psychology and has been accredited by APA since January 15, 2010.
 For more information about APA accreditation, contact the American Psychological Association's Office of Program Consultation and Accreditation at 750 1st Street, NE, Washington, DC 20002-4242, by phone at (202) 336-5979, or on the web at http://www.apa.org/ed/accreditation/.

-In our doctoral program at the University of Northern Colorado, we offer a Major Area of Study in Counseling Psychology with at least 3 years of didactic course work and supervised clinical training in that Major Area of Study, which includes completing a dissertation that is consistent with the field of Counseling Psychology; students also complete 1 additional year of pre-doctoral internship.
-Students that complete our program are appropriately trained to be eligible for licensure as doctoral level psychologists.
+In our doctoral program at the University of Northern Colorado (UNC), we offer a Major Area of Study in Counseling Psychology with a minimum of 3 full-time academic years of graduate study in didactic course work and supervised clinical training in that Major Area of Study at UNC, which includes completing a dissertation that is consistent with the field of Counseling Psychology; students also complete 1 additional year of pre-doctoral internship.
+Students must complete at least 2 of the 3 academic training years as a full-time resident at UNC.
+Students that complete our program are appropriately trained in the area of health service psychology to be eligible for licensure as doctoral level psychologists.
 We offer students experience in being trained in treatment interventions from multiple modalities by completing: two individual practica courses, one family systems course, one couples and family practicum course, and a group practicum course.
 Live supervision is provided for these practica courses at our on-site training clinic that provides psychological services to community members and university students.
 Students are also exposed to psychological assessment by completing a cognitive assessment course and a personality assessment course, as well as the option of completing additional assessment courses.
 Furthermore, our students are trained to create, disseminate, and utilize scholarly research to engage in evidence-based practice.
 Our program places relatively greater concentration on training related to research.
-Students take six courses in the area and have the option of completing one additional research course in order to receive a doctoral minor in applied statistics and research methods.
+Students take six courses in the area of research and have the option of completing one additional research course in order to receive a doctoral minor in applied statistics and research methods.

 More About our Program